Experiencing The Health Benefits Of Ashwagandha

 Ashwagandha is a safe supplement for most people, although its long-term effects are unknown.
 However, certain individuals should not take it, including pregnant and breastfeeding women.

-People with autoimmune diseases should also avoid ashwagandha unless authorized by a healthcare provider.
+People with autoimmune diseases should also avoid ashwagandha unless authorised by a healthcare provider.
 This includes people with conditions like rheumatoid arthritis, lupus, Hashimoto’s thyroiditis, and type 1 diabetes.

 Additionally, those on medication for thyroid disease should be careful when taking ashwagandha, as it may increase thyroid hormone levels in some people.